Audiel-Alonso/Rokai-Distributed-Navegation/README.md

     * **LIDAR Reading (Dedicated Thread):** A thread (`osensores.py` or `lidar_reader.py`) continuously reads the YDLIDAR asynchronously to avoid blocking the main control loop.
 Uses `threading` and `Lock` for safe data sharing.
     * **Planning and Control (Main Control Thread):** The `main_robot.py` script (running at ~200Hz):
         * Gets the latest LIDAR data.
-        * Receives the current odometry from the STM32.
+        * Receives the current odometry from the STM32 via SPI.
         * Calculates **Artificial Potential Field** forces (attraction to the goal `xd, yd` and repulsion from obstacles).
         * Sends the resulting velocity vector (`ux_global`, `uy_global`) and `maxspeed` to the STM32 via SPI.
 * **Key Libraries:** `spidev`, `numpy`, `threading`.